tdspora/syngen/README.md

 ### Training

 You can add flexibility to the training and inference processes using additional hyperparameters.
+For training single table call:

-`train --path PATH_TO_ORIGINAL_CSV --metadata_path PATH_TO_METADATA_JSON --table_name TABLE_NAME --epochs INT --row_limit INT --drop_null BOOL`
+`train --source PATH_TO_ORIGINAL_CSV --table_name TABLE_NAME --epochs INT --row_limit INT --drop_null BOOL`

 - PATH_TO_ORIGINAL_CSV – a path to the csv table that you want to use a reference
-- metadata_path – a path to the json file containing the metadata for linked tables generation
 - table_name – an arbitrary string to name the directories
 - epochs – the number of training epochs.
 Since the early stopping mechanism is implemented the bigger is the better
 - row_limit – the number of rows to train over.
 A number less then the original table length will randomly subset the specified rows number
 - drop_null – whether to drop rows with at least one missing value

+For training the multiple linked tables (see below) call:

+`train --metadata_path PATH_TO_METADATA_YAML`

+- metadata_path – a path to the json file containing the metadata for linked tables generation

 ### Inference

-You can customize the inference processes by calling
+You can customize the inference processes by calling for one table

-`infer SIZE TABLE_NAME --run_parallel BOOL --batch_size INT --metadata_path PATH_TO_METADATA --random_seed INT --print_report BOOL`
+`infer SIZE TABLE_NAME --run_parallel BOOL --batch_size INT --random_seed INT --print_report BOOL`

 - SIZE - the desired number of rows to generate
 - TABLE_NAME – the name of the table, same as in training
 - run_parallel – whether to use multiprocessing (feasible for tables > 5000 rows)
 - batch_size – if specified, the generation is split into batches.
 This can save the RAM
-- metadata_path – a path to metadata json file to generate linked tables
 - random_seed – if specified, generates a reproducible result
 - print_report – whether to generate plots of pairwise distributions, accuracy matrix and print the median accuracy

+For linked tables you can simply call:

+`infer --metadata_path PATH_TO_METADATA`

+- metadata_path – a path to metadata yaml file to generate linked tables

+The metadata can contain any of the arguments above for each table.
+If so, the duplicated arguments from the CLI will be ignored.

 ### Linked tables generation

 To generate linked tables, you should provide metadata in yaml format.
 It is used to handle complex relations for any number of tables.
+You can also specify additional parameters needed for training and inference.
+In this case they will be ignored in the CLI call.

 The yaml metadata file should match the following template: